Juanf4r/Juanf4r/README.md

 ## Future Game Developer 🎮🎌

-I constantly use Github to upload my codes and projects but i also love resolving any kind of problem, i have a problem 😅
+I constantly use Github to upload my codes and projects but i also love resolving any kind of problem 😊

 Skills: C++